PerMalmberg/du-yfs/README.md

 * Add unit tests for route
 * Add unit tests for route controller
 * All classes - use new class template
 * Adjustment read zero distance when off from path sometimes.
+Not always active?!?

 # Controls